slashme/dhut/README.md

 ## Humidity and temperature measurement

-Measuring humidity and temperature with a Raspberry Pi and logging the data on Heroku
+Measuring humidity and temperature with a Raspberry Pi and logging the data on Heroku.

+If you find this code or these instructions useful, let me know which parts need to be improved!

 ## Hardware setup